 ♦ In the Dimensional Application, am I conveying the parts of myself that are fundamental to who I am as a student, thinker, maker, doer, and/or creator?

 ♦ Am I sharing work that I’m proud of?
 This work should be original work created either individually or in collaboration with others.
 (Please note that work can refer to artwork, activism, scientific research, community involvement, school work, or anything that is work you are excited about and in which you are actively engaged)

 ♦ Am I communicating the level of agency I have over my work?
 In other words, am I communicating my role in the work I’m presenting to the admissions committee, as well as sharing my reflections about the work itself?

 ♦ Does my Dimensional Application speak for me, and put me into context individually and with regard to my community and the world?

 If you feel confident with your answers to these four questions, the Dimensional Application is likely a good choice for you.
 If you don’t, not to worry—the Common Application offers a more traditional structure in which to share who you are as a prospective student to Bennington.
 Most students choose to complete the Common Application and doing so will not put you at a disadvantage.
 As a reminder, you are able to submit supplemental material, including a portfolio, to Bennington through the Common Application.

 Ask my counselor

-Contact your admissions counselor with any questions or to request an interview.
+Contact your admissions counselor with any questions.
 They are available as a resource not only for questions, but also to bounce ideas around throughout the entire application process.

 Frequently Asked Questions